 Paul has been involved with Educate Together schools for the past 21 years, as a parent, activist, board member and national representative.
 He has a background in community activism and came to Educate Together from a career as a systems analyst, software developer and manager in the security printing industry.
-He is passionately interested in building organisations that release the full human potential of their members and sees Educate Together as an example of best practice in this area.
+He is passionately interested in building organisations that release the full human potential of their members and sees Educate Together as an example of good practice in this area.
 He has been closely involved in the current efforts to establish a national network of Educate Together primary schools and to apply the principles of the Educate Together Charter to secondary education.

 He was elected Chairperson of Educate Together on its transformation into a limited company in 1998, was re-elected in 1999 and 2000 and held this post until May 2001.In June 2002, he was appointed CEO of Educate Together.
 He is currently completing a Master’s Degree in Education and Training Management.
 As CEO of Educate Together, Paul works closely with the Board of Directors to ensure that the views and needs of the organisation are accurately represented to Government and to the public through the media.

-Deirdre currently holds the position of Head of Leadership and Governance Development.
+Deirdre currently works in the area of Management and Education Support.
 She has been involved with Educate Together since 1988, when she was appointed to the National Executive of the organisation.
 In 1994, she became Educate Together’s first employee, initially as National Co-ordinator.
-Her work involves supporting the school network, including a confidential service to principals and chairpersons of Boards of Management.
-The LGD team is responsible for ensuring good practice in the area of leadership and governance, through training, advice, resources, facilitations, ethos self-evaluation tool for schools and volunteering.
+Her work involves supporting the school network, including a confidential service to principals and chairpersons of Boards of Management, aiming to ensure good practice in the area of leadership and governance.
+This is done through training, advice, resources, facilitations, ethos self-evaluation tool for schools and volunteering.

 Deirdre has worked in a number of diverse areas: accounting, media, mediation, health, law, retail and wholesale.
 She holds a degree in Social Sciences, a Diploma in Mediation, and is a qualified TEFL teacher.
 She is also a member of the INTO's Mediation Panel.